philipp-stdr/Final_Project_P-P/README.md

     ├── presentation.pdf              # Presentation as pdf
-    ├── main_paper.bib                # Contains literature cited in the final paper ├── packages_paper.bib            # Contains packages used in throughout the analysis ├── README.md                     # Readme file
+    ├── main_paper.bib                # Contains literature cited in the final paper ├── packages_paper.bib            # Contains packages used in throughout the analysis ├── packages_presentation.bib     # Contains packages used in presentation
+    ├── README.md                     # Readme file
     ├── Data                          # Folder containing data files and R files to gather and prepare the data │   ├── data_combine.R            # Sources the four below mentioned files sequentially